Susan F. Shultz, Founder & Chief Executive Officer

 Daniel A. Sharp, Principal

-Dan Sharp is a recognized thought leader and practitioner of global risk management, strategy and organizational resilience.
-Fortune Magazine profiled Mr. Sharp as one of 25 Who Help the U.S. Win and his innovative approach to Continuous Resilience has been highlighted in a 2-page article in Harvard Leadership Magazine, in an October 2015 article in Accountancy Futures Journal (described as a necessary corrective to ERM) and a Harvard Business School case study.
+Dan Sharp is an attorney and recognized thought leader and practitioner of global risk management, strategy and organizational resilience.
+Fortune Magazine profiled Mr. Sharp as one of 25 Who Help the U.S. Win and his innovative approach to Continuous Resilience has been featured in Harvard Leadership Magazine, Accountancy Futures Journal and a Harvard Business School case study.
 Mr. Sharp is a Principal with The Board Institute and was a leader and the originator in the creation of TBI Protiviti Board Risk Oversight Meter.

 Strategic Advisor to Global NGOs and Government Agencies